Biswas-Chatterjee-Sen (BChS) kinetic exchange opinion model on modular networks: Model and Simulations

 For each choice of $(n,c,p_{\mathrm{in}},p_{\mathrm{out}},p)$ we proceed as follows.
 Agents' initial opinions are drawn independently and uniformly from $\{-1,0,+1\}$.
 The BChS dynamics is then iterated for $T_{\mathrm{s}} = 2\times 10^{6}$ single-edge updates to allow the system to reach a stationary regime.
 In the subsequent measurement phase of length $T_{\mathrm{m}} = 2\times 10^{6}$ updates we record $O(t)$ and $O_{\mathrm{intra}}(t)$ and compute their time averages,

 as well as higher moments used for Binder-type cumulants.

-To obtain ensemble averages, we repeat this procedure for many independent realizations.
-For each parameter combination we generate $nI$ independent SBM networks ($nI$ is chosen depending on the desired resolution of the phase diagram.
-The value of $nI$ is mentioned below each results) and, on each network, run independent BChS trajectories with.
-Reported values of $\langle O \rangle$ and $\langle O_{\mathrm{intra}} \rangle$ in the phase diagrams are averages over both time and this ensemble of network realizations.
+To obtain ensemble averages, we repeat this procedure for many independent realisations.
+For each parameter combination we generate $nI$ independent SBM network realisations (with $nI$ chosen depending on the desired resolution of the phase diagram; the value of $nI$ is stated below each corresponding result).
+On each network, we run independent BChS trajectories.
+Reported values of $\langle O \rangle$ and $\langle O_{\mathrm{intra}} \rangle$ in the phase diagrams are averages over both time and this ensemble of network realisations.